The Potential Role of a Hydrogen Network in Europe: Conclusion

 \section{Conclusion}

 {\nameref{sec:conclusion}}

-In this work, we have demonstrated the benefit of a hydrogen network in net-zero \co scenarios for Europe with high shares of renewables.
-Analysis was performed using the open sector-coupled energy system model PyPSA-Eur-Sec featuring high spatio-temporal coverage of all energy sectors (electricity, buildings, transport, agriculture and industry across 181 regions and 3-hourly resolution for a year).
+In this work, we have investigated the potential role of a hydrogen network in net-zero \co scenarios for Europe with high shares of renewables.
+The analysis was performed using the open sector-coupled energy system model PyPSA-Eur-Sec featuring high spatio-temporal coverage of all energy sectors (electricity, buildings, transport, agriculture and industry across 181 regions and 3-hourly resolution for a year).
 With this level of spatial, temporal, technological and sectoral resolution, it is possible to represent grid bottlenecks as well as the variability and regional distribution of demand and renewable supply.
 Thereby, the system's infrastructure needs regarding generation, storage, transmission and conversion can be assessed.
-This includes in particular trade-offs between electricity grid reinforcement, which has limited public support, and developing a hydrogen network, for which increasingly unused gas pipelines can be repurposed.
+This includes in particular trade-offs between electricity grid reinforcement, which has limited public support, and developing a hydrogen network, for which unused gas pipelines can be repurposed.

-One of the biggest changes seen in the energy system besides renewables expansion is the build-out of hydrogen infrastructure.
+Besides large-scale renewables expansion of wind turbines in Northern Europe and solar photovoltaics in Southern Europe, the build-out of hydrogen infrastructure is one of the biggest changes seen in our scenarios for the future European energy system.
 Huge new electrolyser capacities enter the system and operate flexibly to aid renewables integration.
-Furthermore, underground storage in salt caverns is developed for seasonal balancing and a new continent-spanning hydrogen pipeline network is built to connect cheap supply and storage potentials with demand centres.
-This new hydrogen backbone is found to be supported by considerable amounts of gas pipeline retrofitting: between 58\% and 66\% of the network uses repurposed pipelines.
+The siting of new hydrogen production hubs is determined by access to excellent wind and solar resources in the broader North Sea region and Spain in particular.
+Underground storage in salt caverns is developed in the UK, Denmark, Spain and Greece for buffering, and a new continent-spanning hydrogen pipeline network is built to connect cheap supply and storage potentials in Europe's periphery with its industrial and population centres.
+This new hydrogen network is supported by considerable amounts of gas pipeline retrofitting: between \minretroshare\% and \maxretroshare\% of the network uses repurposed pipes, especially in Central European countries with existing gas infrastructure.